 Municipal Election, November 2020 - results

-The City conducted the General Municipal Election on Tuesday, November 3, 2020.
+The City conducted the General Municipal Election and Special Municipal Election on Tuesday, November 3, 2020.
 The purpose of the election was to vote for Mayor, City Treasurer, and District 1 City Council Member, each with a four year term, District 3 City Council Member (short term) and one Ballot Measure (Measure Q).
-In addition the City held a Special Municipal Election on Tuesday, November 3, 2020.
-The purpose of the Special Election was to vote for District 3 City Council Member, to fill a vacancy with a term ending in November 2022.
-The unofficial results of the election are available through the San Bernardino County Registrar of Voters site.
-Click here to view the unofficial results.